Is oatmeal low-carb? Technically, no. Can I eat oats on the Keto diet? Yes, if done in moderation 🙌🏼 Let me explain further.

 - Cover a cookie sheet with a silicone mat or parchment paper to easily remove cookie after baking.

-- Cream the butter, stevia baking blend, and pure stevia until light and fluffy.
+- Cream the butter, Erythritol, and pure stevia until light and fluffy.
 Approx. 2 min. on high speed.
 Add the egg and vanilla extract.
 Mix to combine.

 - Add remaining dry ingredients except dried blueberries.
 Blend until thoroughly incorporated.
 Now you’ll want to hand stir in blueberries to avoid crushing.